9611 SE 36th Street

 Mercer Island, WA 98040

-While the benefits of predictable, gridlock-free travel to Seattle or Bellevue are pretty apparent, the construction of any large public works project also brings some adjustments for residents.
+While the benefits of predictable, gridlock-free travel to Seattle or Bellevue are desirable, the construction of any large public works project also brings some adjustments for residents.
+Typically, in the case of Sound Transit, various temporary and permanent measures (such as traffic control measures, parking, local transit options to reach rail stations, etc) are agreed upon to mitigate for impacts of rail-related construction and operation.

 |Light Rail Outreach Meeting|

-In October 2015, based directly on community input, Council developed a set of 6 priorities that have been used to guide all mobility negotiations with Sound Transit and WSDOT.
+In October 2015, based directly on community input, Council developed a set of 6 priorities that were used to guide all mobility negotiations with Sound Transit and WSDOT.
 View the updated 2016 language here

 Download a simple 2-page overview

-future HOV lanes (the "R8A Project") to be added to I-90.
-Learn more here.
+new HOV lanes (the "R8A Project") that were added to I-90; these discussions continue.
+Learn more here

 What's Happening Now - Meetings; Events

-[Note: Public updates on negotiations over Sound Transit rail construction, as well as WSDOT-related issues, began at the September 19, 2016 City Council Meeting, and continue at most Council meetings Click here for Agendas.]
+[Note: Public updates on negotiations over Sound Transit rail construction, as well as WSDOT-related issues, began at the September 19, 2016 City Council Meeting, and continued at most Council meetings until 2018 -- click for Agendas.]

 - Sun 10/9 -- Farmers Market 10:00am-3:00pm